datamina/datamina/README.md

 ![Marisa Davis](https://github.com/user-attachments/assets/b9aa0d34-b270-4295-ab9c-a03397c5c08a)

-I'm a Data Analyst with a background in business communication and facilitation.
+I'm a Data Analyst/Data Scientist with a background in business communication and facilitation.
 I love diving into complex datasets to uncover insights that drive strategic decisions.
 With experience in international fast-paced environments and hybrid teams, I bring a unique approach to analyzing and communicating data effectively.
 Passionate about problem-solving, I apply **data analysis**, **statistical modeling**, **data visualization**, and **machine learning** to turn raw data into meaningful stories.

 ### 🔍 What I Do